hashicorp/consul/docs/README.md

 See [our contributing guide](../.github/CONTRIBUTING.md) to get started.

-This directory contains documentation intended for anyone interested in understanding, and contributing changes to, the Consul codebase.
+This directory contains documentation intended for anyone interested in understanding, and contributing changes to the Consul codebase.

 ## Overview